dashiellmassey/dashiellmassey.github.io/_pages/teaching.md

     <li> holding weekly office hours </li>
   </ul>

-<p> In the four semesters that I have been a TA for this course, I have taken on additoinal leadership roles, involving:
+<p> In the four semesters that I have been a TA for this course, I have taken on additional leadership roles, involving:

   <ul>
     <li> participating in proofreading new assignment and exam questions during a large curricular overhaul</li>